How can you sync your plan to make sure it reflects what you feel most passionate about?

 With a clear view of your family’s values, mission, and objectives, you can begin to explore the spectrum of opportunities available to connect your money with meaning.

-On one end, you can invest in social impact strategies that align with your vision and values by including non-financial factors in your investment analysis.
+On one end, you can invest in social impact strategies that seek to align with your vision and values by including non-financial factors in your investment analysis.
 This is often referred to as socially responsible or ESG (environmental, social, and governance) investing.
 On the philanthropic end of the spectrum, you can engage in traditional giving and apply blended strategies such as program-related investments and mission-related investments.
-These investment options and strategies are not limited to just the philanthropic accounts; they are available across all investment portfolios.
-The key is getting comfortable with an approach that’s appropriate for your needs.
+These investment options and strategies are not limited to just the philanthropic accounts; they may be available across all investment portfolios.

 How do you get started?